Summary

 The Rise of Stablecoin Infrastructure for Cross-Border Payments

 The focus on stablecoin infrastructure and cross-border payments has intensified in 2025, driven by the inefficiencies of legacy systems like SWIFT, which often involve high fees and delays.
-Stablecoins, such as USDC and Tether (USDT), are being integrated into payment rails, with transaction volumes surpassing $6 trillion in 2024, according to industry sentiment.
-The push for digital finance is evident as fintechs and banks, including Stripe and Deutsche Bank, invest in infrastructure to leverage stablecoins for global trade, marking a transformative shift in payment ecosystems.
+Stablecoins, such as USDC and Tether (USDT), are being integrated into payment rails, with transaction volumes surpassing 6 trillion dollars in 2024, based on payment-focused estimates.

 Key Features and Technologies